Noaaan/MythicMetals/PATCHNOTES.md

 Fixed Natural Aqua Affinity not applying on tools.
 Improved the textures of Bronze and Osmium armor.
 Overhauled all armor and tool effect particles.
+Added a new armor model for Carmot (thanks Dr. Zeal!).

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.